-The expectations of finance have changed, and a new wave of modern finance apps have arrived on the scene in response.
-But there is a widening gap between these heightened expectations and the aging, piecemeal finance technology stack that accounting and finance teams are often stuck using.
+The expectations of Finance have changed, and a new wave of modern accounting and finance apps have arrived on the scene in response.
+But there is a widening gap between these heightened expectations and the aging, piecemeal finance technology stack that F&A teams are often stuck using.

 Revitalizing accounting and finance technology can seem intimidating, from migrating to prioritizing and sequencing.
 Any technology upgrade requires a plan that identifies the issues, the applications to address them, where to start, and where you need to be based on your organization’s overall strategy.

 This becomes much more manageable when broken down into achievable steps.
 By focusing on freeing up the most number of resources first, you can then prioritize protecting the organization from reporting and regulatory risk.